tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

     <body>

         <div id="sarah">Sarah: </div>
-        <div id="green">Green: </div>
+        <div id="green">green: </div>
-        <div id="nike">Nike: </div>
+        <div id="nike">nike: </div>
-        <div id="goldenrod">Goldenrod: </div>
+        <div id="goldenrod">goldenrod: </div>
         <div id="jimmy">Jimmy: </div>

     </body>
     </html>
    ```

     Here we have a JSON object defined as a variable named `john`.
-(Usually APIs retrieve the response through a URL request, but for practice here, we're just defining the object locally.)
+(Usually, APIs retrieve the response through a URL request, but for practice here, we're just defining the object locally.)

     If you view the page in your browser, you'll see the page says "Sarah" for each item because we're accessing this value: `john.children[0].child1` for each item.

-2. Change `john.children[0].child1` to display the right values for each item.
+2. Change `john.children[0].child1` to display the corresponding values for each item.
 For example, the word `green` should appear at the ID tag called `green`.

-Answers are listed at the bottom of this page.
+You can view the correct page here: [http://idratherbewriting.com/learnapidoc/assets/files/dot-notation-practice.html](/learnapidoc/assets/files/dot-notation-practice.html).
+This page also shows the answers printed.

 ## Showing wind conditions on the page

-At the beginning of the course, I showed an example of embedding the wind speed and other details on a website.
+At the beginning of the section on [Using an API like a developer](docapis_scenario_for_using_weather_api.html#endgoal), I showed an example of [embedding the wind speed](docapis_scenario_for_using_weather_api.html#endgoal) and other details on a website.
 Now let's revisit this code example and see how it's put together.

 Copy the following code into a basic HTML page, customize the `APIKEY` value, and view the page in the browser: